Norwegian County Road 680

-Norwegian County Road 680 (Fylkesvei 680) is a road in the municipalities of Kristiansund and Aure in Møre og Romsdal county and Heim in Trøndelag county, Norway.
+Norwegian County Road 680 (Fylkesvei 680) is a road passing through Kristiansund Municipality and Aure Municipality in Møre og Romsdal county and Heim Municipality in Trøndelag county, Norway.
 In addition to its 111.6 km land length (67.5 km in Møre og Romsdal and 44.1 km in Trøndelag), the route also includes the 7.0 km Seivika–Tømmervåg Ferry across the Talgsjø channel.

-The route starts in Øygarden in Kristiansund, where it branches off from European route E70, and runs west to Seivika, from which there is a ferry to Tømmervåg on the island of Tustna.
-It then takes a meandering coastal route eastward through the municipality of Aure to Svanem in Trøndelag, where it turns south and runs through Kyrksæterøra before meeting European route E39 in Stormyra, just outside Vinjeøra.
+The route starts in Øygarden in Kristiansund Municipality, where it branches off from European route E70, and runs west to Seivika, from which there is a ferry to Tømmervåg on the island of Tustna.
+It then takes a meandering coastal route eastward through Aure Municipality to Svanem in Trøndelag, where it turns south and runs through Kyrksæterøra before meeting European route E39 in Stormyra, just outside Vinjeøra.

 Prior to January 1, 2010, the route was a Norwegian national road, but control and maintenance of the road was transferred to the counties from the national government on that date, and so now it is a Norwegian county road.